-ACADEMIC REGULATIONS AND SUPPORT SERVICES

-CATALOG TO BE FOLLOWED

-Students must fulfill all requirements as outlined in the appropriate university catalog corresponding with the date of their initial enrollment at Claflin; however, under certain circumstances, a student may be permitted to graduate under the requirements of any catalog that became effective in a year subsequent to that of his or her initial enrollment.
+ACADEMIC REGULATIONS AND SUPPORT SERVICES CATALOG TO BE FOLLOWED under the requirements of any catalog that became effective in a year subsequent to that of his or her initial enrollment.
 If a student will graduate more than five years after the initial date of enrollment, he/she may be required to graduate under the current catalog.
 (See "Unpublished Changes" in this catalog.)